The Bankrate promise

 Frequently asked questions

-Digital banking is a trend in the banking sector where consumers primarily engage in banking activities online or on a mobile app.
+Digital banking is a trend in the banking sector where consumers primarily engage in banking activities – such as managing accounts, paying bills and making everyday purchases – online or on a mobile app.

 While many banks and fintechs offer banking services through digital channels, there are some banks that are exclusively digital, meaning they have no branches.
 Brick-and-mortar banks such as Bank of America and Capital One offer digital banking services, but they are not digital-only.